Medicare Enrolled

 What this data tells you about Dr. Kani

-Dr. Abdul Kani is an interventional cardiology in Jacksonville, FL, with 20 years in practice.
+Dr. Abdul Kani is an interventional cardiology specialist in Jacksonville, FL, with 20 years of NPI registration.
 Based on federal Medicare data, Dr. Kani performed 9,011 Medicare services across 2,573 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Kani received a total of $7,487 from 43 pharmaceutical and/or device companies across 255 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in interventional cardiology.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.